back

 ...

-On a vaguely related note, I may start using the spelling "womyn".
+On a vaguely related note, I like the spelling "womyn".
 It is an old feminist idea trying to get away from "woman" as simply "man" with a prefix.
 It's apparently been used in a trans-exclusionary way, but as a trans womyn I would like to reclaim it, because it is simply a superior spelling.
-I am not using "womxn", it looks like ass, sorry.
+I am not using "womxn", it reeks of Elon's musk, sorry.